lun2hang/llms_group_evolution/README.md

+# Group evolution,next generation LLM training paradigm

-# LLMS can mutually compete with and help each other to form a stronger group
+0 LLMS can mutually compete with and help each other to form a stronger group

 1 Multi agents can be SFTed by other agents' positive samples and guided by self experiences with rl.
 This shows how human evolved